YoannMa/DockerASF/README.md

 # Info

-I intend to always use the last version of ASF (following the branch Master)
+Using Travis with a CRON to build weekly images (or daily) matching the last version of ASF